kefgis/elandcare-ethiopia/README.md

 - A: Restart the app.
 If the problem continues, contact support via the “About This App” section.

 ## 🤝 Acknowledgments
-Developed in collaboration with Ethiopian agricultural experts, based on the Ministry of Agriculture (MOA, 2016) agro-ecological classification.
+The soil and water conservation decision support tool was developed in collaboration with the expertise from the Ministry of Agriculture ( MoA) and used many of their resources available as hard copy (e.g. MOA, 2016 agro-ecological classification, soil and water conservation manuals).
+We are grateful for this.
+This tool was developed as part of CGIAR science program Scaling for Impact( S4I)in East and Southern Africa, which is grateful for the support of CGIAR Trust Fund contributors (www.cgiar.org/funders) and Nature-Based Solutions for Inclusive and Sustainable Development (NSSID) funded by Swedish SIDA.
 ## 🤝 Developed By
-- **Dr. A, Dr W** – International X X X (XXXX), Ethiopia
+•	Initiated  and conceptualized by Amare Haileslassie, Principal Researcher, Agricultural Water Management and Ecosystem Services, International Water Management Institute ( IWMI), and Wolde Mekuria, Senior Researcher, Environment nd Development, IWMI
-- **K S** – GIS & Mobile Application Developer; Expertise in Forestry and Land Use Planning
+•	Developed by: Kefyalew Sahele – GIS & Mobile Application Developer; Expertise in Forestry and Land Use Planning
+## Validated
+•	 Fekede Adane and Abinet Mengistu, soil and water conservation expert, Ministry of Agriculture, and Tarku Temesegen, rural development,  Farm Africa
 ## 📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.